CORI Submitter Information

 Administrative access to Affinity's ShareView

-The Google Sheets of CORI Approved/Cleared Adults was recently removed from our website, making ShareView your only source for CORI/Risk Status information.
+ShareView is your only source for CORI/Risk Status information.

-If you are the President, Registrar, a Board Member or CORI Submitter for your organization and require Administrative access to Affinity's ShareView, please review the steps below as they are required prior to Admin access being given.
+If you are the President, Registrar, a Board Member or CORI Submitter for your organization and require Administrative access to Affinity's ShareView system, please review the steps below as they are required prior to Admin access being given.

 - All organizations must have an up to date Leadership report listing the proper adults in their roles.
 You are also required to notify Michael Borislow at firstname.lastname@example.org of any Leadership report changes.

-- You must have a current Annual Mass Youth Soccer Adult Registration.
+- You must have a current Mass Youth Soccer Adult/CORI Registration.

-*Please email Mary Relic at email@example.com when these steps have been completed so that you can obtain Administrative access to ShareView as your organization's President, Registrar or CORI Submitter.
+*Please email Mary Relic at email@example.com when these steps have been completed so that you can obtain Administrative access to the Affinity ShareView System as your organization's President, Registrar or CORI Submitter.

 Adult Credential information has been moved to the Adult Credential webpage, click here to be redirected.